responsible-business-decision-making/trbs/README.md

 This repository contains
 - A **Jupyter notebook** to work with the model in an interactive way
 - The **core functions** of the tRBS model
-- The following demo cases: beerwiser
+- The following demo cases: beerwiser, DSM, IZZ and refugee case

 ## Local set-up